 Future-Oriented Perspective

 I ask Maria to envision a meaningful life for herself now that her children are grown.
-I introduce the concept of “self-transcendence,” where finding meaning involves reaching beyond oneself.
-We explore possibilities like volunteering, pursuing a passion, or even considering a new career.
-Many logotherapy techniques strive to remain future-oriented, just like my overall humanistic approach and positive psychology underpinnings do.
+I introduce the concept of “self-transcendence,” in which finding meaning entails reaching beyond oneself.
+We explore possibilities such as volunteering, pursuing a passion, or considering a new career.
+Many logotherapy techniques strive to remain future-oriented, as does my overall humanistic approach and its positive-psychology underpinnings.

 Maria expresses her fear of starting something new and the potential for failure.
-I introduce the idea that suffering can be given meaning by how one responds to it.
+I propose that suffering can be given meaning by how one responds to it.
 I suggest that her current struggles can be viewed as opportunities for growth and self-discovery.

 Logotherapy Action Plan